An innovative proposal for long-term Semitic harmony in the Middle East based on ideas from hundreds of ordinary people – 2,000 words (or less!)

 I. Land of the Covenant

-Let us imagine: two states, conjoined in peace; and two peoples, bound by blood and by a shared love for Jerusalem (Yerushalayim/Ursalim al-Quds), the place so deeply revered by their common patriarch Abraham (Avraham/Ibrahim).
+Imagine two nations, conjoined in peace; two peoples, bound by blood to Holy Jerusalem (Yerushalayim haKodesh/Ursalim al-Quds), the place so revered by their common patriarch, Abraham (Avraham/Ibrahim).

-It was in Jerusalem, upon the Mount (Har haBayith/Haram al-Sharif), that the angel stayed Abraham’s hand, as G‑d dramatically (and forever) repudiated ritual human sacrifice — a torturous test of one man’s utter devotion to G‑d and a stirring, implied decree to guard against the senseless forfeiture of life.
+It was on the Holy Mount (Har haBayith/Haram al-Sharif), in Jerusalem, that an angel stayed Abraham’s hand, as G‑d dramatically (and forever) repudiated ritual human sacrifice — a terrible test of one man’s utter devotion to G‑d and a stirring, implied decree to guard against the senseless forfeiture of life.

-The foundations of the Arab and Jewish peoples were both laid in Jerusalem, where Abraham circumcised his son Ishmael (Yishmael/Ismail) and his son Isaac (Yitzhak/Ishaq).
+The foundations of the Jewish and Arab peoples were laid in Jerusalem, where Abraham circumcised himself, his son Ishmael (Yishmael/Ismail), and his son Isaac (Yitzhak/Ishaq).

-Isaac’s son Jacob (Ya’acov/Yacoub), also known as Israel, would father twelve tribes (B’nai Yisrael/Bani Israil) and become namesake to the modern Jewish state.
+Isaac’s son, Jacob (Ya’acov/Yacoub), also known as Israel, would father twelve tribes (B’nai Yisrael/Bani Israil) and become namesake to both an ancient and a modern Jewish state.
 The destiny of Ishmael (though a Jew by patrimony and rite) would carry him South, to sire the twelve tribes of Arabia.

 II.
 States in the Balance